Things to do in Teignmouth

 A full range of things to do in Teignmouth leaflets can be found in our hallway.
 Having had to keep a family entertained over long Summer holidays means that we have a lot of experience to share with you!

 Shaldon and Teignmouth

 Just across the mouth of the river Teign is the beautiful Devon fishing village of Shaldon.
 You can reach it by crossing the river on the oldest passenger ferry in the country or by walking across the historic Shaldon bridge.

 Shaldon is an unspoilt village with a thriving community atmosphere, right on the seafront with it’s own two sandy beaches.
 Shaldon beach is in the village and ideal for swimming, sailing, rowing, paddling, paddle boarding, canoeing and kayaking.
 At high tide, large container ships enter the narrow estuary mouth to dock in Teignmouth – they are quite a sight!
 Ness Cove beach is accessed through a Victorian ‘smugglers’ tunnel’.

 Shaldon has many quirky places to stay.
 It isn’t as commercial as many of the more famous south Devon towns and villages, but it has a range of excellent food establishments and is perfect for a relaxing holiday to experience Devon village life firsthand.

 Stay with us at Woodlands Teignmouth

 Relax and enjoy the amazing view from our private gardens and conservatory.
-Woodlands is the ideal base for couples or families to explore all the things to do in Teignmouth and beyond.
+Woodlands is the ideal base to explore all the things to do in Teignmouth and beyond.